spinnaker/dcd-spec/README.md

   `parameters`) that the configuration should inherit from parent templates.
 By default, configurations do not inherit any configurations.
 * `stages`: Any additional stages added to the pipeline graph.
-* Modules are defined as separate documents below the main config definition.
+* `modules`: A list of modules available to the pipeline.

 # variables